tliron/creel/README.md

 * Supports Maven-style ("m2" a.k.a. "ibiblio") repositories out of the box, but is easily extensible if you'd like to support others.
 (Ivy, or your own custom technology.)
 * SHA-1 and MD5 validation of all downloaded files (and also pom.xml and maven-metadata.xml while processing them).
 * Extends the Maven spec with convenient pattern globbing ("*" and "?") and also supports Ivy's "+" suffix.
-* Supports an innovative, straightforward [packaging format](PACKAGE.md) that allows you to easily distribute arbitrary files (not just JVM jars) in a Maven repo.
+* Supports an innovative, straightforward [packaging format](PACKAGE.md) that allows you to easily distribute arbitrary files (not just Jars) in a Maven repo.
 * Colorful, animated ANSI terminal feedback where supported.
 See your downloads woosh!

 How does Creel compare to [Gradle](http://gradle.org/)?
 Well, Creel is _much_ lighter and _much_ faster, but it's also a one-trick pony designed only for resolving and downloading dependencies, while Gradle can be used for complete project development and management.
 Note that Creel could be a great choice as a library with which to build your own Gradle-like tool.